FedeDP/Clight/clightd/README.md

     # make uninstall

 You may ask why did i developed this solution.
-The answer is quite simple.
-In linux there is no simple and unified way of changing screen brightness.
+The answer is quite simple: on linux there is no simple and unified way of changing screen brightness.
 So, i thought it could be a good idea to develop a bus service that can be used by every other program.

 My idea is that anyone can now implement something similar to clight without messing with videodev or libjpeg.
 A clight bash replacement, using clightd, can be something like (pseudo-code):

     $ max_br = busctl call org.clight.backlight /org/clight/backlight org.clight.backlight getmaxbrightness s ""